For the Mothers & Families

 trauma-sensitive yoga

-Slow, invitational movement that honours your body’s signals and limitsnervous system education
+Slow, invitational movement that honours your bodynervous system awareness & care

-Understanding what your body learned during birth and early parenting and paths to navigate big feelingsgentle reflection & journalling
+Understanding what your body learned - through life, during birth and in parentingmeaning-making

-Making space for your story without pressure to relive or analyserelational support
+Making space for your reflections and own language; story without pressure to relive or analyserelational support

 Healing that recognises we are not meant to do this alone